cotarr/trying-rust/README.md

 - Constants are upper case with underscores
 - Unused variable can start with underscore to avoid unused variable error
+- comma separated items on different lines, last line can end in trailing comma.
+- statements end in semicolon except last statement of code block

 ## 1.1 Hello World